 For both NHS and non NHS staff the normal requirement for entry is a good first degree (lower second class), or an equivalent standard in other qualifications approved by the University, in a health, or health-related field.

 If you do not have a good first degree you will be expected to provide evidence that you are able to study at Masters Level, normally:

 - a relevant professional qualification at a suitable level, (ii) several years' relevant post-qualifying professional experience, at least some of which must be at a responsible level; or

 - completion of at least three years of an undergraduate medical degree.

 The programme is also open to undergraduate medical students who wish to intercalate during their medical studies, who must have successfully completed at least three years of their medical degree and achieved 60% or above in all their Year 3 assessments.

 Months of entry

 Genomic technologies and information will transform practice across the clinical professions over the next decade.
-This MSc is being offered alongside other centres across England to provide a multidisciplinary, multiprofessional course in genomics applied to clinical practice and medical research, enhancing knowledge and skills in this rapidly evolving field, and particularly focused on the 100,000 Genomes Project.
-This programme is suitable for health professionals working in the NHS, as well as students seeking to make the most of genomics as it applies to their current or future career.
+Our MSc Genomic Medicine degree is designed to enhance knowledge and skills in this rapidly evolving field.
+The masters course includes study of the genomics and informatics of rare and common diseases, cancer and infectious diseases, which can be applied to clinical practice and medical research.
+This degree is suitable for health professionals working in the NHS, as well as students seeking to make the most of genomics as it applies to their current or future career.